 The campus library has many resources including researching guides and tutorials, online chat with librarians, and walk-in access to librarians who can help students with any research assignment.
 It is a place to borrow books and DVDs and other media or to browse magazines and journals.
 Click here for the Albin O. Kuhn Library English subject guide and click here for their research guides and tutorials.The Writing Center

-Student Support Services (SSS) is dedicated to providing equal access educational opportunities for all students with documented disabilities and to eliminating any discriminatory obstacles that may disadvantage students based on disability.
-SSS is the UMBC department designed to: receive and maintain confidential files of disability-related documentation, certify eligibility for services, determine reasonable accommodations, develop with each student plans for the provision of such accommodations, and serve as a liaison between faculty members and students regarding disability-related issues.
-Click here for the Student Support Services myUMBC group and additional information.
+Student Disability Services (SDS) is dedicated to providing equal access educational opportunities for all students with documented disabilities and to eliminating any discriminatory obstacles that may disadvantage students based on disability.
+SDS is the UMBC department designed to: receive and maintain confidential files of disability-related documentation, certify eligibility for services, determine reasonable accommodations, develop with each student plans for the provision of such accommodations, and serve as a liaison between faculty members and students regarding disability-related issues.
+Click here for the Student Disability Services myUMBC group and additional information.
 Staff can also be reached at x52459 or x53250.UMBC Counseling Center

 Counseling services offer students individual, couples, and group counseling as well as a number of invaluable workshops including the Skills for Success workshop (addressing time management and other issues such as test anxiety) and the Major Decisions workshop (designed to help students with academic and career direction).
 These serves can be beneficial to students throughout the semester as we strive for excellence.
 Click here for the UMBC Counseling Center website and additional information.
 Staff can also be reached at x52472.